 Where To Stay

-For convenience, it’s best to stay on Hong Kong island but if you’re looking to save some dollars, it’s just a ferry or train across the harbour to stay in Kowloon.
+For convenience, it’s best to stay on Hong Kong Island, but if you’re looking to save some dollars, it’s just a ferry or train across the harbour to stay in Kowloon.
 If you’re one for staying right in the thick of the action, aim for Central, Sheung Wan or Causeway Bay.
-If you don’t mind a ten minute train/taxi trip, opt for Kennedy Town or Quarry Bay.
+If you don’t mind a 10-minute train/taxi trip, opt for Kennedy Town or Quarry Bay.

 CHEAP AS CHIPS

 If you don’t mind staying in a compact room, then Mini Hotel is the best budget option for you.
 Right on the edge of HK’s party district Lan Kwai Fong, this is going to leave you well situated when you are stumbling back to the hotel at night.

 Despite the distance, Ovolo on the south-side is a crowd favourite.
 You can also try Ovolo in Aberdeen, but it can be a little sticky to get to during peak hour traffic (the new train line will soon relieve that).
 The restaurant, rooms, bars and 24 hour gym make the travel time absolutely worth it.

 Prices from: $145AUD/night for South-side, $127AUD/night for Aberdeen

 The Four Seasons is the only hotel in the world with not one but two 3-star Michelin restaurants.
 Their spa, infinity pool and harbour-facing rooms offer the best views of Hong Kong’s waterfront that money can buy.